I. Girl Still Alive

 “So how old are you again?” he asked nonchalantly, like it was as insignificant as the weather in a faraway country no one’s ever heard of and no one would ever care about.
 Imagine, suddenly being a teenager meant nothing.

 When I was 23 I was in the thick of a three year series of breakups with the same boyfriend.
-This time I had discovered he was doing what they used to call “cyber sex” (this was a pre-sexting era) with some chick who he had gone to college with before he dropped out.
+This time I had discovered he was sexting (though at the time I think it was still called cyber sex) with some chick who he had gone to college with before he dropped out.
 He told me in a familiar “can’t be bothered” tone that it’s the same as watching porn and I was overreacting.
 No big deal.
 So I decided to stop overreacting and instead blacked out on whiskey and Xanax for a week straight.
-That lil stunt got me sent home from work and straight on an emergency flight back to my mother in Pennsylvania, after my boyfriend pleaded with her on the phone at 3am.
+That lil’ stunt got me sent home from work and straight on an emergency flight back to my mother in Pennsylvania, after my boyfriend pleaded with her on the phone at 3am.
 “She’s crazy”, he hissed.

 My mother immediately took me shopping at the mall.
-While trying on a pair of shoes and debating how best to get revenge on my boyfriend for not loving me enough, I got a call from a dreaded 570 area code.
-I knew better than to answer it, but I answered it anyway, because sometimes the longing beats the logic.
+While trying on a pair of shoes and debating how best to get revenge on my boyfriend for not loving me enough, I got a call.
+I knew better than to answer a dreaded 570 area code, but I answered it anyway, because sometimes the longing beats the logic.
 It was my dad.
 He had disappeared off the face of the Earth months ago, like he tended to do.